getfem/getfem/doc/sphinx/source/python/examples.rst

 second row is a face number (which is local to the convex, there is no global numbering of faces).
 Then this set of faces is assigned to the region number 42.

-At this point, we just have to desribe the model and run the solver to get the solution!
+At this point, we just have to describe the model and run the solver to get the solution!
 The ":envvar:`model`" is created with the |py_md| constructor.
 A model is basically an object which build a global linear system (tangent matrix for non-linear problems) and its associated right hand side.
-Typical modifications are insertion of the stiffness matrix for the problem considered (linear elasticity, laplacian, etc), handling of a set of contraints, Dirichlet condition, addition of a source term to the right hand side etc. The global tangent matrix and its right hand side are stored in the ":envvar:`model`" structure.
+Typical modifications are insertion of the stiffness matrix for the problem considered (linear elasticity, laplacian, etc), handling of a set of constraints, Dirichlet condition, addition of a source term to the right hand side etc. The global tangent matrix and its right hand side are stored in the ":envvar:`model`" structure.